 Which one is the best Cloud Computing Storage for me?

-That all depends on you, if you are a Microsoft Office user, maybe OneDrive is the best choice for you, and if you know how to use Google Docs, Google Sheets, Google Slides which are all for free, then you can go for Google One (or Google Drive, they keep changing names)
+That all depends on you, if you are a Microsoft Office user, maybe OneDrive is the best choice for you, and if you know how to use Google Docs, Google Sheets, Google Slides which are all for free, then you can go for Google One (or Google Drive, they keep changing these names)

 What is the best option for Cloud Storage for small business?